-Now simply push the tube through the opening into the tunnel up to the closed short edge.
+Now simply slide the tube through the opening in the tunnel up to the closed short edge.

 Then press the fabric into the tube from the outside with the bamboo or metal stick.

-Here we have shown the whole thing again graphically so that you can see it better:
+Here we have represented the whole thing again graphically so that you can see it better:

-Push the rod further and further through the tube until it comes out on the other side.
+Keep pushing the stick through the tube until it comes out the other side.

 The stick is still inside the turned tunnel.
 You can use the tip to shape the turned corners nicely.
 And you're done!

-You can twist and turn it however you want, it's still a great thing!
-Have fun trying it out!
+So you can twist and turn it as you want, it remains a great thing!
+Have fun trying!